lv042/Weather-Wizard/docs/improvement.md

 ## DOCUMENTATION

-Im using Golang language for the backend of Weather Wizard. before talking about the implementation of the backend, I will explain the language itself.
+I'm using Golang language for the backend of Weather Wizard. before talking about the implementation of the backend, I will explain the language itself.
 Golang is a compiled language, which means that the code is compiled to machine code before it is executed.
 This makes it much faster than interpreted languages like PHP.
 Golang is also a statically typed language, which means that you have to define the type of variable when you declare it.
 This makes it easier to find bugs in your code.
 It is also garbage collected language like Java, which means that you don't have to worry about memory management like in C or C++.
 The garbage collector will clean up after you.